Canon 1Ds vs Fujifilm X-T1

 Review summary: Canon 1Ds vs Fujifilm X-T1

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1Ds and the Fujifilm X-T1?
+So how do things add up?
+Is the Canon 1Ds better than the Fujifilm X-T1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.